schollz/acrostic/README.md

 ## TODO

-- cuts E3 should level them
+- [?] cuts E3 should level them
-- add random lfos to everything
 - somethings wrong with the save/load
+- fix reroute_audio